cosmicexplorer/deep-pokemon/README.md

 # Tools Used

-- Python [7], a widely-used general-purpose programming language with many libraries for efficient numerical computation.
+- [Python](https://www.python.org), a widely-used general-purpose programming language with many libraries for efficient numerical computation.
 - Pokémon Showdown [4], an open-source [5] battle simulator.
 - TensorFlow [6], an open-source machine learning framework for Python which efficiently implements many models and training techniques.